leia04/User-Activity-Log-Viewer-with-PostgreSQL-Indexing/README.md

 ---

-## 11. Dataset
+## 11. Dataset & Analysis

-This project includes a small synthetic dataset provided in `seed.sql`.
+This project includes a small synthetic dataset generated and loaded through `seed.sql`.
+Additional SQL queries used for execution plan analysis are included in `analysis.sql`.

 ---